cyberiku/Kali-Linux-Config-Script/README.md

 ## Everything we are doing with the script.

+1. Makes sure you are root.

-1. Collect your information to display later.
+2. Collect your information to display later.
 	1. Collect your Username. <-----You will get this from your login information.
 	2. Collect your HTB Target IP Address. <----- You will get this once you go into the "Machines"
 	3. Collect your HTP Target Name.<----- You will get this once you go into the "Machines"
 	3. Collect your vpn Tunnel IP Address.<----- We will print this from your ifconfig.
 This is why you need to be running your htb vpn.

-1. Creating Folders
+3. Creating Folders
 	1. Create your Terminator Folder to use it with Termiantor.
 	2. Create a BF for Buffer Overflow files
 	3. Create a Reports folder to add the report for the machines.